 The main type of projectile for BM-14-17 (BM-14-17M) was a 140-mm M-14-OF spin-stabilized rocket (see description).

 In addition to the M-14-OF fragmentation blowout projectile, the ammunition of these combat vehicles included M-14D smoke-smoking projectiles (see description).

-The 140 mm turbojet projectiles with a warhead equipped with warfare agents were also designed and produced.
+The 140 mm spin-stabilized rockets with a warhead equipped with warfare agents were also designed and produced.

 See additional materials on our website:

 |Dimensions in camping position, mm:

 |Height at highest elevation angle, mm||2300||2450|